 You’ll want to make a note of the values for ‘google_conversion_id’ and ‘google_conversion_label.’

 Add the trigger of ‘all pages’ as before and click save (don’t forget to name your tag before you save it).

 We strongly recommend the Google Analytics Academy’s free course on GTM Fundamentals (https://analytics.google.com/analytics/academy/course/5).
 It’s excellent for beginners to understand some of the processes.
 Some coding experience is helpful when using GTM as you get more advanced, but it’s possible to learn as you go.
 Bear in mind that the Fundamentals course uses demos from an older version of GTM; we’ve used updated screenshots where possible above.

-Google Tag Manager is yet another great tool a publisher should have in there arsenal!
+Google Tag Manager is yet another great tool a publisher should have in their arsenal!
 With our guide, you’re sure to get your feet wet and understand how to set up tracking with GTM.
 Need help with more than just ad click tracking or tracking conversions?
 What about optimizing your ads and increasing ad revenue?
 MonetizeMore can help!
 We’ve been optimizing ads for more than 10 years and work with hundreds of publishers.
 Let us help you maximize your ad revenue.
 Sign up to MonetizeMore today!